IgniteUI/igniteui-docfx/en/components/grids_templates/keyboard-navigation.md

 @@if (igxName === 'IgxGrid') {
 ---
-title: Grid Keyboard Navigation | Ignite UI for Angular | Infragistics
+title: Angular Grid Keyboard Navigation - Ignite UI for Angular
 _description: Learn how to use Grid Keyboard Navigation with Ignite UI for Angular.
-With Keyboard interaction users can use keys to navigate between cells, rows and columns
+With Keyboard interaction, users can quickly navigate between cells, rows, and columns.
 _keywords: keyboard navigation, ignite ui for angular, infragistics
 ---
 }
 @@if (igxName === 'IgxTreeGrid') {
 ---
-title: TreeGrid Keyboard Navigation | Ignite UI for Angular | Infragistics
+title: Angular Tree Grid Keyboard Navigation - Ignite UI for Angular
-_description: Learn how to use TreeGrid Keyboard Navigation with Ignite UI for Angular.
-With Keyboard interaction users can use keys to navigate between cells, rows and columns
+_description: Learn how to use Tree Grid Keyboard Navigation with Ignite UI for Angular.
+With Keyboard interaction, users can quickly navigate between cells, rows, and columns.
 _keywords: keyboard navigation, ignite ui for angular, infragistics
 _canonicalLink: grid/keyboard-navigation
 ---
 }
 @@if (igxName === 'IgxHierarchicalGrid') {
 ---
-title: HierarchicalGrid Keyboard Navigation | Ignite UI for Angular | Infragistics
+title: Angular Hierarchical Grid Keyboard Navigation - Ignite UI for Angular
-_description: Learn how to use HierarchicalGrid Keyboard Navigation with Ignite UI for Angular.
-With Keyboard interaction users can use keys to navigate between cells, rows and columns
+_description: Learn how to use Hierarchical Grid Keyboard Navigation with Ignite UI for Angular.
+With Keyboard interaction, users can quickly navigate between cells, rows, and columns.
 _keywords: keyboard navigation, ignite ui for angular, infragistics
 _canonicalLink: grid/keyboard-navigation
 ---
 }

-# @@igComponent Keyboard Navigation
+# Angular @@igComponent Keyboard Navigation

  Keyboard navigation in the **@@igxName** provides a rich variety of keyboard interactions for the user.
 It enhances the accessibility of the **@@igxName** and allows to navigate through any type of elements inside (cell, row, column header, toolbar, footer, etc.).
 This functionality is enabled by default, and the developer has the option to override any of the default behaviors in an easy way.